AntonJMLarsson/stitcher.py/README.md

 IL : Conflict in the reconstruction, the intervals where there is a conflict.
 Written as start1,end1,start2,end2,...
 CT : List of transcripts compatible with the molecule
 ```
+If the molecule is entirely in an intron (this may happen due to internal priming events), the CT tag is simply 'intronic'.
+Additionally, if there is no transcript consistent with the positions the molecule cover, the CT tag is an empty string.

 ## Example